Trustworthiness in Retrieval-Augmented Generation Systems: A Survey: Background and Preliminaries

-\textbf{Naive RAG.} Typically, naive RAG follows a ``Retrieval-then-Read'' process~\cite{rag_lewis,atlas,realm}, consisting of a simple retriever and a pre-trained language model as the generator.
-Its workflow involves two simple steps: (1) retrieving relevant passages from a pre-constructed knowledge base based on the user query, and (2) combining the retrieved information with the input query to generate a response.
+\textbf{Naive RAG.} Naive RAG adopts a straightforward “retrieval-then-read” approach, using a basic retriever and a pre-trained language model as the generator.
+The process involves two steps: (1) retrieving relevant passages from a knowledge base based on the query, and (2) combining the retrieved content with the query to generate a response.
+Early studies focused on optimizing retriever-generator integration through end-to-end joint training~\cite{rag_lewis}, using frozen retrievers with fine-tuned generators~\cite{retro}, and enhancing decoding strategies~\cite{knnlm}.
+With the advent of LLMs, prompt engineering has emerged as a training-free method to improve output quality.